 This component consists of equipment for characterizing vegetation.
-These include UAVs for recording plant characteristics, which now represent an innovative alternative to traditional remote sensing with manned aircraft or satellites due to the inexpensive and short-term availability of high-spatial-resolution sensor data.
-Especially the higher spatial resolution allows applications on smaller field plots.
-For the determination of vegetation indices for the derivation of biomass and nitrogen supply, several spectral bands are necessary (e.g. 670, 700, 740 and 780 nm) for the calculation of the Red Edge Inflection Point (REIP).
-The spectral analysis was performed with a UAV equipped with converted industrial 4-sensor camera for REIP imaging by means of suitable interference filters (Geipel et al., 2014).
+These include UAVs for recording plant characteristics, which now represent an innovative alternative to traditional remote sensing with manned aircraft or satellites due to the inexpensive and short-term availability of high spatial resolution sensor data.
+The higher spatial resolution in particular allows for applications using smaller field plots.
+Several spectral bands are necessary (e.g., 670, 700, 740 and 780 nm) for the calculation of the red edge inflection point (REIP), which is used for the determination of vegetation indices used for the derivation of biomass and nitrogen supply.
+The spectral analysis was performed with a UAV equipped with converted industrial four-sensor camera for REIP imaging by means of suitable interference filters (Geipel et al., 2014).
 In addition, the camera has been coupled to an external light meter to dynamically adjust the exposure time to the solar irradiance.
-The camera is individually programmable and also allows image processing in near real-time.
+The camera is individually programmable and also allows image processing in near real time.

 In cooperation with the Osnabrück University of Applied Sciences, the State Seed Breeding Institute (LSA) at the UHOH has developed the "BreedVision" phenotyping platform (Busemeyer et al., 2013).
 It consists of a carrier vehicle and a sensor module.
 The carrier vehicle is a high-wheel tractor especially adapted to the requirements of the sensor module.
 Both the track width and the height of the carrier vehicle can be adjusted hydraulically.
-The sensor module includes sensors with different

-320 morphological or spectral selectivity such as light grids, laser distance sensors, multi-reflective ultrasonic sensors, digital cameras, a plenoptic camera, and a hyperspectral camera.
+The sensor module includes sensors with different morphological or spectral selectivity, such as light grids, laser distance sensors, multi-reflective ultrasonic sensors, digital cameras, a plenoptic camera and a hyperspectral camera.
 For example, light grids create a shadow image from the transmitted light through the plants of the plots, from which plant height z_p and density can be indirectly determined, while a hyperspectral camera can be used to determine plant moisture content or parameters such as the normalized differential vegetation index (NDVI).
-The sensor module is continuously adjustable in height, allowing a constant distance of the sensors to the plants, even 325 with varying plant heights.
+The sensor module is continuously adjustable in height, allowing a constant distance of the sensors to the plants to be maintained even with varying plant heights.
 The particularly innovative feature of the developed system is the combination of sensor data for trait prediction.
 The spatial and temporal allocation of all sensor data to a single position and thus to individual plant organs in the crop, which is necessary for this, is so far unique in field phenotyping.
 In addition to its use in plant breeding, the system can also be used to record, by means of the various complementary sensors, a range of trait parameters along a plant stand.
-Further, we routinely register the leaf-area index (LAI) with a LAI2200C sensor from LI-COR Biosciences Inc. (USA), the 330 crop height and phenomenological growth stage using the BBCH code (Biologische Bundesanstalt für Land- und Forstwirtschaft, Bundessortenamt und Chemische Industrie: Meier, 2018) at our EC and WaTSeN stations throughout the main vegetation period (biweekly).
-Furthermore, we have a set of canopy sensors to investigate temperature and humidity at different levels inside and right above the canopy top.